 Fuzzy house slippers could end up in the same closet as the Snuggie, but these slip-ons are totally different!
 The ThermoBall Traction Mule for mom ($55), and the ThermoBall Traction Mule for dad ($50)—both by The North Face—are ideal for car ride comfort after a long day of snowshoeing, or staying toasty warm on a camping trip.

 Every time you talk to your dad, it's bound to come up: his frequent-flier mile obsession.
 Though the motivation to connect through Dallas on a flight from New York to Boston escapes you, dad is seriously proud of his platinum status.
-Help him reach his future points-related goals in comfort—however ridiculous the method—with a complete In Flight Gear Kit by Eagle Creek ($69).
-The memory foam neck pillow easily clips onto his carry-on, the cozy Cat Nap Blanket will keep him warm on chilly flights, and an eye mask and earplugs will make those long flights seem a little shorter.
+Help him reach his future points-related goals in comfort—however ridiculous the method.
+The memory foam neck pillow easily clips onto his carry-on and an eye mask and earplugs will make those long flights seem a little shorter.

 Map it Out